-Just a few weeks ago, at a trade fair near Lisbon, we had the great pleasure of trying the brand new varieties of Santa Catarina's extraordinarily good tuna varieties.
-In addition to the new varieties with curry, rosemary, basil and mint, there was also a great local creation with Azorean peppers.
-The taste of this is somewhere between paprika and pepperoni, so it is wonderfully aromatic and fruity but only slightly spicy.
-In this way, the tuna is not covered and can develop its own taste.
+Just a few weeks ago, at a trade fair near Lisbon, we had the great pleasure of sampling Santa Catarina's brand-new, exceptionally good tuna varieties.
+In addition to the new varieties with curry, rosemary, basil, and mint, there was also a fantastic, traditional Azorean creation with paprika.
+The flavor lies somewhere between paprika and pepperoni, wonderfully aromatic and fruity, yet only slightly spicy.
+This way, the tuna isn't overpowered and can develop its own flavor beautifully.

-Although the fish is also a real treat on its own or with a slice of bread, a thousand recipe ideas shot into our heads as soon as we tried this delicious new discovery.
-Thomas implemented one of them for the recipe of the week this week.
-And he hits exactly what we want on these beautiful warm summer days and what brightens our mood when a summer thunderstorm is approaching again.
+Although the fish is also a delight on its own or with a slice of bread, a thousand recipe ideas immediately sprang to mind upon tasting this delicious new discovery.
+Thomas has incorporated one of them into this week's recipe of the week.
+And it's exactly what we're craving on these beautiful, warm summer days and what brightens our mood when another summer storm is approaching.

-Here, crunchy vegetables meet fresh herbs, tender spicy fish meets fruity tomatoes... and everything in a colorful setting - a summer poem and a feast for the eyes and taste buds!
+Here, crisp vegetables meet fresh herbs, tender, spicy fish meets fruity tomatoes… and all in a colorful setting – a summer poem and a feast for the eyes and taste buds!

-- 2 cans of tuna with Azorean peppers from Santa Catarina
+- 2 cans of tuna with Azores peppers from Santa Catarina

 - 100g green beans

-- optionally 1 jar of flageolet beans (we have them in the shop)
+- optional 1 jar of flageolet beans (available in our store)

 - 100g white beans